arikarim/twitter-based/README.md

 # University Directory website

-> This is  a twiiter like website that users can create a tweet, edit and destroy a tweet but they can not delete or update other peoples tweets which demonstrate the use of devise
+> This is a twitter-like website that users can create a tweet, edit, and destroy a tweet but they can not delete or update other people's tweets which demonstrates the use of devise.

 <!-- ![screenshot](assets/screen.png) -->